 A: Not at all, we start each season from scratch.
 We welcome new and transfer club players every year.
 Teams are formed each year on merit.
 Teams at all levels have players in their first year with us.

-A: We hold 3 evaluations prior to the start of the season.
+A: We hold 3 evaluations for regional teams prior to the start of the season.
 From those evaluations we'll make teams that are based upon the following considerations:

 | Current volleyball ability